Wanjiru-Ngugi/TkInter-DebtApp/README.md

 # TkInter-DebtApp
-Created as a fun project for a friend.
+Created as a fun project for a friend. :smile:

 ## REQUIREMENTS
 1. Python 3.4 or higher